Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

-The gathering of the Hebrew males in observance of God’s command in Deuteronomy 16:16 typifies the three platforms of the Christian salvation:
+The gathering of the Hebrew males in observance of God’s command in Deuteronomy 16:16 illustrates the three platforms of the Christian salvation:

 Three times in a year shall all thy males appear before the Lord thy God in the place which he shall choose; in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles: and they shall not appear before the Lord empty: (Deuteronomy 16:16)